 a.
 “Selling” Your Data

 Opendoor is not a data broker.
-However, in some circumstances we share your information with third parties not owned by or co-branded with Opendoor that benefit directly from our sharing your information with them.
-We want you to be aware of these sharing arrangements so that you can exercise your rights to opt-out of such sharing, as described in Section 7, below.
+However, in some circumstances we share your information with third parties not owned by or co-branded with Opendoor Specifically:

 - Social media.
-If you buy or sell a home with Opendoor, we may provide information about you to social media networks who will use it to better target our advertising to you and other social media users similar to you (e.g., same age, geographic area, etc.) who may benefit from our Services.
+If you use our Services, we may provide information about that use to social media networks who will use it to better target advertising.

 - Third-party home buyers.
 If Opendoor cannot purchase your home, or if we determine one of our home buyer partners may be able to make a better offer for your home than Opendoor, we may share your personal information with these potential buyers.

 - Home insurance agencies.
-If your real estate transaction is such that you may need homeowners insurance, we may share your information with homeowners insurance agencies and those agencies may reach out to you directly to offer you a quote.
+If you may need homeowners insurance, we may share your information with homeowners insurance agencies and those agencies may reach out to offer you a quote.

 - Vendor due diligence.
-If you are an individual or business wishing to provide services to Opendoor, we may share your information with a due diligence service as part of our obligation to perform vendor due diligence.
+If you are an individual or business that wishes to provide services to Opendoor, we may share your information with a due diligence service to perform vendor due diligence.
 The due diligence provider may use this information to inform and further refine its risk analysis tools.

 6. How We Protect Your Information